ltoinel/DomoGeeek/README.md

 ![DomoGeeek](./assets/img/logo.jpg "Domogeek")

-**DomoGeeek** is a set of small applications for home automation based on Z-Wave / Raspberry Pi / NodeJS / MongoDB.
+**DomoGeeek** is a set of small applications for home automation based on Z-Wave / Raspberry Pi / NodeJS / MongoDB and plugged to an MQTT brocker.

-**DomoGeeek** provides a **Restful API** based on resources exposed by the Express.js framework.

 The goal of DomoGeeek is to provide a set of small modular applications to allow any **geek** to create their **own home automation box** quickly.
 All the apps provided can be used separately.
 They can be modified and adapted easily.